hashirahmad/netlify-react-public/README.md

 ## 24-02-2020
 1. `Linear` progress `API` now integrated with internal `API` for full control of turning it on and off easily from entire app.
 2. `Linear` progress bar by default now invisible as before running openly.
+3. Made internal changes to `Linear` progress bar - mainly when turning `on` or `off` and checking if the `DOM` actually exists.
+This problem happens around when page loading and `API` is turning it `on`.

 ## 23-02-2020
 1. Changed some structure of the `InAppBrowser` so it does not need to be wrapped around for everything.
 It is just now used very much like `LongContentDialog`.